auchenberg/volkswagen/README.md

 detect when it's being tested in a CI server and will automatically reduce errors to an acceptable level for the tests to pass.
-This will allow you to spend _less_ time worrying about testing and _more_ time enjoying the good life as a successful software developer.
+This will allow you to spend _less_ time worrying about testing and _more_ time enjoying the good life as a trustful software developer.

 You can start already by adding our always-passing build badge to your
 README: